darylhawes/fsip/README.md

-# Alkaline
+# FSIP

-"Finally, a CMS for creative pros.
+Free Stock Image Project

 Drag-and-drop uploading, automatic metadata retrieval, and deceptively simple theming are just the beginning.
-Treat your Web site to Alkaline."
+Based on Alkaline.

-Alkaline was developed by [Budin Ltd.](http://www.budinltd.com/) as a commerical PHP content management system from February 2011 to August 2012.
-It has since been discontinued, and is now available as open source software.
+Alkaline was developed by [Budin Ltd.](http://www.budinltd.com/) as a commercial PHP content management system from February 2011 to August 2012.
+It has since been discontinued, and is now available as open source software under the MIT license.
 A license is no longer required to use the application.
+You can learn more about Alkaline at [alkalineapp.com](http://www.alkalineapp.com/).

 ## Features & Documentation

-You can learn more about Alkaline at [alkalineapp.com](http://www.alkalineapp.com/).
+See docs folder in your installation.

 ## Requirements

 - PHP 5.2+ with modules: GD, JSON, PDO (with appropriate database driver), SimpleXML
 - A MySQL 5.x or PostgreSQL 8.x database, or SQLite 3.x support

+Unsure if your site is compatible?
+Use the [compatibility suite](/compatibility/) to check your configuration automatically.
+The site admin installing FSIP should also have rudimentary knowledge of HTML and previous experience transferring files via FTP.
+Also, additional RAM may need to be allocated to PHP in order for FSIP to process very large images; your Web hosting provider should be able to do this for you if you're unable to do so on your own.

 ## Installation

-1. Download Alkaline.
+1. Download FSIP <a href="https://github.com/darylhawes/fsip">available for free on GitHub</a>.

-2. Unpack the .zip archive (usually by double-clicking on it).
+2. Unpack the archive (usually by double-clicking on it).
-3. Use an FTP application to move the contents of the folder `alkaline/` from your computer to your Web site.
+3. Use an FTP application to move the contents of the folder `fsip/` from your computer to your Web site.
 	- Set the permissions on the folders: `cache/`, `db/`, `images/`, and `shoebox/` to `0777` (read, write, and execute), also set the same permissions to the file `config.json`
 	- Delete the `update/` folder
 	- *Recommended:* Remove the included themes and extesions by deleting the folders within `extensions/` and `themes/` (except `themes/p1/`)
-4. Once your done uploading the files, using your Web browser, visit the `install/` directory of your Web site where you installed Alkaline to complete your installation.
+4. Once you're done uploading the files visit the `install/` directory of your Web site where you installed Alkaline to complete your installation.

 ## Support